jes-wd/anchor-episodes-index/readme.txt

 = 1.1.1 =
 * Added ability for shortcode attributes to be defined for the Site and RSS URL's, so that different podcast can be output on the site at one time.

+= 1.1.2 =
+* Added option for user to define the maximum amount of episodes to display.
+Add arguments to enqueue scripts in footer.